Philbywhizz/Concord/README.md

 Concord is a feature complete ECS for LÖVE.
 It's main focus is performance and ease of use.
-With Concord it is possibile to easily write fast and clean code.
+With Concord it is possible to easily write fast and clean code.

 This readme will explain how to use Concord.